LuisOlivaresJ/Dosepy/docs/Jupyter_Book/intro.md

 Thank you for your interest in contributing to Dosepy!
 We're excited to have you here and appreciate your help in making this library better for everyone.

 Documentation is Key 🔑
 Good documentation is the backbone of any successful open-source project.
-Whether you're, improving examples, fixing typos or adding new sections, your contributions will make a huge difference.
+Whether you're improving examples, fixing typos, or adding new sections, your contributions will make a huge difference.

 How You Can Help: